drkittendorf/google_books/README.md

 Here is a list of all the core technologies used to develop this application.

+- `MongoDB  - One of the most popular NoSQL databases`
+- `Express  - A flexible backend web framework`
 - `React.js - A JavaScript library for building user interfaces`
 - `Node.js  - An asynchronous event-driven JavaScript runtime`

 ### CORE NODE DEPENDENCIES